 Organized retail crime has escalated in both scale and sophistication, posing increasing risks to the retail sector and national supply chain.
-These crimes increasingly target freight systems like rail, leading to shipment delays, rising costs, and serious safety concerns.
+These crimes are increasingly targeting freight systems like rail, leading to shipment delays, rising costs, and serious safety concerns.

-The Combating Organized Retail Crime Act (CORCA), H.R.
-2853 and S. 1404, is a bipartisan effort in Congress aimed at giving law enforcement the tools, coordination, and authority needed to fight back against this growing and organized criminal activity.
+The Combating Organized Retail Crime Act (CORCA) is a bipartisan effort in Congress aimed at giving law enforcement the tools, coordination, and authority needed to fight back against this growing and organized criminal activity.